How to Teach Your Dog to Come… No Matter What!

 The question I immediately ask is “Are you FUN to come to?”
 Sometimes I think I am a Golden Retriever, everything is exciting to me, everything is fun, everything should be a game and everything is important, but then again, I am a blonde.

 I giggle when I look back at my dog training videos and my articles because to me EVERYTHING is critical!
 Teaching your dog to come, to leave it, crate training, long leash training everything is vital to you and your dog.
 And, to be honest, it really is.

 All dog training and the victory over behavior problems ensures that you keep your dog safe and that you both remain happy.

 But, Teaching Your Dog to Come Is the Most Important

 So what happens if your dog is off leash, he sees a bunny or a deer and goes chasing after it?
 Will he leave that distraction and come to you when you call him?
 What if there is a car coming?

 Recently a good friend lost his world champion obedience dog because he was chasing deer and was blindsided by a car.
 I am still devastated for them both.
-It can certainly happen to anyone who’s dog is off leash, and I can only hope and train hard and pray it never happens to me or my dogs.
+It can certainly happen to anyone whose dog is off leash, and I can only hope and train hard and pray it never happens to me or my dogs.

-How To Teach Your Dog To Come When You Call
+How to Teach Your Dog To Come When You Call

 You HAVE to train, train, train for a good recall!
 This is not something to let slack or ignore, this is THE MOST IMPORTANT thing you will ever do!
 Your dog’s life may sometime depend on this exact command!